toolleeo/cli-apps/README.md

 * [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.
 * [wfh](https://github.com/kzys/wfh) - Continuously watches your local directories and rsync them against a remote host.
 * [xcp](https://github.com/tarka/xcp) - Extended cp.

+## <a name="file-ls"></a>File listing (replacement of ls)

+* [colorls](https://github.com/athityakumar/colorls) - A Ruby script that colorizes the `ls` output with color and icons.
+* [exa](https://the.exa.website/) - Replacement for 'ls' written in Rust, with colors and several additional "views".
+* [ll](https://github.com/antonmedv/ll) - ls with git status.
+* [lsd](https://github.com/lsd-rs/lsd) - This project is a rewrite of GNU ls with lot of added features like colors, icons, tree-view, more formatting options etc. The project is heavily inspired by the super colorls project.
+* [nat](https://github.com/willdoescode/nat) - Complete replacement for the `ls` command.
+* [pretty-ls](https://github.com/ix/pretty-ls) - Rust ls clone with pretty colors.

 ## <a name="file-manager"></a>File manager